forcedotcom/dialog-samples/README.md

 8. To see an example of a confirm dialog, rename the account and save your changes.
 A confirm modal dialog should appear.

 9. To see an example of an alert dialog, add a special characer like !@#$%^&*() to the account name and save your changes.
 An alert dialog should display to indicate an error.

+\
+\
+Thank you to [KittyGiraudel](https://github.com/KittyGiraudel/a11y-dialog) for your previous work on a pure javascript dialog!